 Preserving and restoring eyesight

-Light for the World can look back on 28 years of experience in eye care provision.
+Light for the World can look back on almost 30 years of experience in eye care provision.
 Our original aim, and one of our key areas of work to this day, is to restore sight to blind people in low-income countries.

 285 million people in the world are living with a visual impairment.
 39 million people of them are blind.
 246 million have low vision.
 Each of them an invidual whose daily life is severely affected by visual impairment: a grandfather who has never seen his grandchildren, a parent who wants to care for their children, or a child who cannot attend school.